Design Editing for Offline Model-based Optimization: Experiments

 \subsection{Ablation Study}

-To rigorously assess the individual contributions of \textit{pseudo-target distribution generation} (pseudo-target) and \textit{existing design editing} (editing) within our DEMO method, ablation experiments are conducted by systematically removing each phase.
-The omission of the pseudo-target phase includes training a conditional diffusion model only on the offline dataset and then applying the editing phase.
-In contrast, the removal of the editing phase involves using the model trained during the pseudo-target phase to generate new designs starting from a random Gaussian noise.

-The results, as summarized in Table~\ref{tab:ablation_summary}, provide clear insights into the impact of these modifications.
-For the $4$ continuous tasks, DEMO consistently achieves higher performance compared to its ablated versions.
-For instance, in the task SuperC, DEMO achieves a score of $0.520 \pm 0.006$, significantly higher than the versions without the pseudo-target phase ($0.487 \pm 0.012$) and without the editing phase ($0.482 \pm 0.013$).
-Similar improvements are observed in Ant, D'Kitty, and Levy, underscoring the effectiveness of integrating both phases in enhancing performance in continuous tasks.
-In the discrete tasks TF8, TF10, and NAS, DEMO's superior performance over both partial versions is evident, highlighting its comprehensive effectiveness in managing discrete challenges.
-Overall, the ablation studies validate the importance of the \textit{pseudo-target distribution generation} and \textit{existing design editing} within the DEMO method, answering \textit{Q$2$} that both phases are necessary for DEMO.
-These phases collectively contribute to enhancements across a range of tasks and input dimensions.
+New designs can be alternatively generated from the prior distribution using the diffusion model or by directly using the pseudo design candidates after the gradient ascent process.
+We refer to these two methods as Diffusion-only and Grad-only, respectively.
+To rigorously assess whether the introduction of the editing phase within our DEMO method is beneficial, ablation experiments are conducted by systematically comparing the complete DEMO method with Diffusion-only and Grad-only.
+The results, summarized in Table~\ref{tab:ablation_summary}, provide clear insights into the impact of our design editing process.
+For the four continuous tasks, DEMO consistently achieves higher performance compared to its ablated versions.
+For instance, in the SuperC task, DEMO achieves a score of $0.525 \pm 0.009$, significantly higher than both Grad-only ($0.482 \pm 0.013$) and Diffusion-only ($0.346 \pm 0.011$).
+Unlike baseline methods of conditional generative models based on a target score higher than all existing designs, such as Auto CbAS and DDOM, the Diffusion-only approach generates new designs conditioned on the maximum score within the offline dataset for the ablation study purpose.
+Similar improvements are observed in the Ant, D'Kitty, and Levy tasks, underscoring the effectiveness of integrating the design editing process in continuous tasks.
+In the discrete tasks TF8, TF10, and NAS, DEMO's superior performance over both alternative solutions is evident, highlighting its comprehensive effectiveness in managing discrete challenges.
+Overall, the ablation studies validate the importance of the design editing process within the DEMO method, answering \textit{Q$2$} conclusively.
+The complete DEMO method collectively contributes to enhancements across a range of both continuous and discrete tasks and various input dimensions.